Hailey-moon/DECOM-Makers-Challenge/README.md

 ## How did I make this?
 TL;DR: This project was made using [Three.js](https://threejs.org/), [Blender](https://www.blender.org/), and GitHub Pages.

-My first idea when this challenge was announced was to create something with a beloved UI/UX prototyping tool, [Figma](https://www.figma.com/).
+When this challenge was announced, my first idea was to create something with a beloved UI/UX prototyping tool, [Figma](https://www.figma.com/).
 However, I had just lost access to the free educational license, and Capital One did not liberally hand the license out to everyone.
 But I still wanted to stick with something visual, interactive, and new (for me).

-Three.js is a free and open-source JavaScript library used to create beautiful, animated 3D computer graphics in a web browser using WebGL.
-You set the scene, put down a camera, set up lights, and work your magic.
-Quite literally "lights, camera, action!"
+Three.js is a free and open-source JavaScript library for creating beautiful, animated 3D computer graphics in a web browser using WebGL.
+You set the scene, put down a camera, set up lights, and work your magic—quite literally, "lights, camera, action!"

-But all this to say, the first few steps in this project was not coding.
+But all this to say, the first few steps in this project were not coding.
 It was with more free, open-source tools I had never touched before.

 1. I took the Card Tech+ logo and turned it into an [SVG (Scalable Vector Graphics)](https://en.wikipedia.org/wiki/SVG) with [Inkscape](https://inkscape.org/).